junxit/us-congress-bills-115/bill.md

 ## § 4.
 Effective date

-This Act, and the amendments made by this Act, shall take effect beginning on January 1, 2018.
+This Act, and the amendments made by this Act, shall take effect beginning on July 1, 2018.

 ## § 5.
 Table of contents of the Carl D. Perkins Career and Technical Education Act of 2006